Kim Baird

 Executive Director

-Born in raised in her community, the Lil'wat Nation, Kamana has been the Executive Director of the Scholarship Fund since 2015.
-Currently a Senior Trust & Client Operations Officer at FNB Trust, the First Nation Bank of Canada's wholly owned Trust Company, she serves a portfolio of clients all working towards the common goal of long-term generational prosperity.
-Supported by the Scholarship Fund prior to 2015 during her studies, Kamana is passionate about supporting the next group of students accessing financial support to use towards achieving their educational goals.
+Kamana has been the Executive Director of the Scholarship Fund since 2015.
+Currently a Senior Trust & Client Operations Officer at FNB Trust, the First Nation Bank of Canada's wholly owned Trust Company, she serves a portfolio of clients all working towards the common goal of long-term generational prosperity and self determination.
+Supported by the Scholarship Fund prior to 2015, Kamana is passionate about supporting the next group of students accessing financial support to use towards achieving their educational goals.
+She proudly hails from the Líl̓wat Nation (St'at'imc) where she was born and raised.

 Copyright © 2024 Chief Joe Mathias British Columbia Aboriginal Scholarship Fund - All Rights Reserved.